Welcome to Washington School,

-Two years ago, my family chose Washington School for our child.
+Several years ago, my family chose Washington School for our child.
 Your first thought is probably that I had no choice because of my job!
 My response to that legitimate objection is simply that I would not be at Washington School if I was not satisfied my child would have every opportunity to thrive.

 Our child was thriving in school before coming to Greenville.
 We wanted a place we she would continue to grow.
 At Washington, our child found numerous places to jump in and participate immediately.
 Drama and journalism were the places our child chose, but I have seen others do the same with sports, art, band, robotics, and clubs.
 Your children will have the same chance to thrive at Washington School while discovering their passions.

 My wife and I also wanted a school large enough for our child to face academic competition.
 Washington School has some of the brightest students in our region, and those students have provided my child with a peer group which promotes excellence.
 No student is able to coast through Washington School.
 Our faculty has high expectations for our students while providing the support they need to meet those expectations.
 My child has been prepared to excel at college next year.

 Finally, we wanted a supportive community for our child.
 At Washington School, she is surrounded by students and families from every background.
 Our commonality is Washington School and our shared desire for our children to develop into their full potential while receiving the very best education possible.
 Any family from any walk of life and from any background who shares our belief in the mission of Washington School will find a warm, nurturing community waiting for them.

 If you are interested in Washington School for your family, contact us and give us the opportunity to share our school community with you and to answer any questions you may have.